icyjkk/Backend-Projects/Caching-Proxy/README.md

    ```bash
    cp .env.example .env
    ```
    To ensure the proxy functions correctly, make sure Redis is configured.
-You can customize the environment variables in the `.env` file to set up the Redis connection, cache duration, and other settings.
+You can customize the environment variables in the `.env` file to set up the Redis connection.
    ```env
    CACHE_SECRET_KEY=your_redis_password_here
    REDIS_HOST=your_redis_host_here